kris314/hwnet/README.md

 + printFlag: Use this flag to print the retrival list.

 There are other arguments in the code.
 Please keep the default setting for current purpose.

+Sample wordImages, annotation file and the query file is kept in its respective folder location.